Strangemother/pocketsocket/docs/README.md

 ## Getting started

-> Documentation is Alpha and written prior to the release.

 Install Pocket Socket using `pip`

 ```py
 pip install pocketsocket
 ```

-It's lighweight on dependencies and should run on any python ready platform.
-Current implementations are:

-+ Rasberry Pi
-+ Window
-+ Linux (Debian, Ubuntu, BusyBox, AB.IO ...)

 Pocket Socket is built for ease with no dependencies and no setup.